4k4xs4pH1r3/offensive-security/vmware.md

-### How to Install VMware Workstation in Linux with Kernel 5.0.0-16-generic
+### How to Install VMware Workstation in Linux with Kernel 5.x.x-x-generic

-Testet and verifed in Ubuntu Disco on 8 June 2019
+Testet and verifed in Ubuntu Disco on 21 June 2019
 #

-Verify that you have this exact Kernel= 5.0.0-16-generic
+Identify your actual Kernel version

     uname -r
 #